devDucks/astroarch/README.md

 <br />
 <br />

+# Set timezone
+Do not forget to set the right timezone! to do so run `sudo timedatectl set-timezone Foo/Bar` where Foo/Bar is something like `Europe/Rome`

 # Passwords
 To save you some time, here the default password you will need for AstroArch: